Howick Local Board

 Howick Local Board is one of the 21 local boards of the Auckland Council, and is overseen by the council's Howick Ward councillors.

 The board's administrative area includes the suburbs Pakuranga, Howick, Flat Bush, and East Tāmaki, and covers much of East Auckland.

-The board is governed by nine board members, with three elected from each of the boards three sub-divisions.
+The board was initially governed by nine board members, with three elected from each of the boards three sub-divisions: Pakuranga, Howick and Botany.
 The inaugural members were elected in the nationwide 2010 local elections, coinciding with the introduction of the Auckland Council.

+In 2025, the number of board members increased to eleven with the introduction of a new subdivision for Flat Bush.

 Geography

 The area includes the large communities of Pakuranga and Howick, the newer suburbs of Botany and Flat Bush, and the area of East Tāmaki.

 Demographics

 Howick Local Board Area covers 69.70 km2 and had an estimated population of as of with a population density of people per km^{2}.

+2025-2028 term

+Due to its growing population, a new subdivision for Flat Bush, electing three additional board members, was introduced at the 2025 local elections.
+In turn, the number of members elected from the Botany subdivision was reduced from three to two.

+The current board members for the 2025-2028 term, elected at the 2025 local elections, are: